My Brazil Fest

 Each year the festival has grown in size and prestige.
 Many Brazilians today call Canada home, many of whom are living in the Greater Toronto Area.
 For them, as for many visitors participating and joining in on a yearly basis, the event has become a real and authentic expression and the pride and joy of the Toronto Brazilian Community, celebrating its music, happiness and the unique touch of Brazilian friendship for all.

-Now in its 10th successful year, Brazilfest is Canada's largest Brazilian cultural event.
+Now, Brazilfest is Canada's largest Brazilian cultural event.
 Held at Earlscourt Park Toronto from 12:00pm – 10:00 pm, the festival is considered the best outdoor Brazilian Event in Toronto by the Brazilian Top Choice Award Association.
 People of all ages regularly attend this amazing event to enjoy the spectacular performances while teasing their taste buds with exotic Brazilian foods.
 Brazilfest is a must-attend event for anyone interested in sharing in the collective heritage and multicultural diversity of Toronto.